bitpay/cordova-plugin-qrscanner/readme.md

 `lightEnabled`                   | A boolean value which is true if the light is enabled.
 `canOpenSettings`                | A boolean value which is true only if the users' operating system is able to `QRScanner.openSettings()`.
 `canEnableLight`                 | A boolean value which is true only if the users' device can enable a light in the direction of the currentCamera.
-`canChangeCamera` (TODO)         | A boolean value which is true only if the current device "should" have a front camera.
+`canChangeCamera`                | A boolean value which is true only if the current device "should" have a front camera.
 The camera may still not be capturable, which would emit error code 3, 4, or 5 when the switch is attempted.
 `currentCamera`                  | A number representing the index of the currentCamera. `0` is the back camera, `1` is the front.

 ### Destroy